bvssvni/csharp-spritesheet-analyzer/README.md

 PNG is the only format supported in this version.
 The PNG file must be cropped to a horizontal sequence.

+##Islands

+An "island" is a continiously connected shape surrounded by transparent pixels.
+Since the islands are packed as rectangles, they can not overlap.

+The analyzer can extract the islands for cases when a linear offset + width is not sufficient.

 ###Where To Find Sprite Sheets

 http://spriters-resource.com